 Adiseal can be applied directly without the need for a blowtorch.
 Simply apply Adiseal adhesive & sealant to one surface & press down the lead flashing.

 Adiseal can take 24 to 48 hours to fully cure but the sealing of the lead is done instantly.
 This allows the installer to test if the lead flashing has sealed instantly instead of testing it on another day.
 Pour some water over the seal to see if sealing of the lead has been done correctly.

 As well as Adiseal being an adhesive for lead it will also bond other metals.
-We have a dedicated page on how to bond metal.
+Visit the dedicated page on how to bond metal for more details.

 Where to buy